Margaret Douglas, Countess of Arran

 Margaret Douglas, Countess of Arran and Duchess of Châtellerault was a Scottish aristocrat.

+Background

 She was a daughter of James Douglas, 3rd Earl of Morton and Catherine Stewart, a daughter of James IV of Scotland and Marion Boyd.
 The couple had three daughters; Margaret, Beatrix, and Elizabeth.
 He was succeeded by his son-in-law, James Douglas, 4th Earl of Morton, husband of his daughter Elizabeth.
 She probably spent much of her childhood at Dalkeith Castle.

-Her sister Beatrix married Robert Maxwell, 6th Lord Maxwell, and her sister Elizabeth married James Douglas, who became the 4th Earl of Morton and Regent of Scotland.
+Her sister Beatrix married Robert Maxwell, 6th Lord Maxwell, and her sister Elizabeth married to James Douglas, who became the 4th Earl of Morton and Regent of Scotland.
 The three sisters were all affected by mental ill-health.